webkom/vote/README.md

 ## Usage

 vote uses a RFID-reader to register and activate/deactivate users.
 This is done to make sure that only people that are at the location can vote.
-To access the RFID-reader vote is also packed as a Chrome-app, in the `./chrome-app`-folder.
+To access the RFID-reader vote is also packed as a Electron-app, in the `./electron-app`-folder.

+A binary version of the electron app can be found in [releases](https://github.com/webkom/vote/releases).
+Docker images can be found on dockerhub: [abakus/vote](https://hub.docker.com/r/abakus/vote).

+An example deployment can be found in the `./deployment` folder.

 ### Development